Datu Bago

 Datu Mama Bago (1770 – March 15, 1850) (/mdh/; Jawi:دات مام بڠو) was the Datu of Davao Gulf from 1830 till his death 1850, serving as vassal under the Sultanate of Buayan.
-Aside from being known to have conquered most of the Davao Gulf area for his domain in the early 1800s, he was also known for his dogged resistance against the Spanish Empire who went on to conquer his capital settlement of Pinagurasan, now present-day Davao City.
+Aside from being known to have conquered most of the Davao Gulf area for his domain in the early 19th-century, he was also known for his dogged resistance against the Spanish Empire who went on to conquer his capital settlement of Pinagurasan, now present-day Davao City.
 He remains a local hero in Davao City for his military exploits, being officially made a historical hero by the City Government of Davao in 2018.